totalspectrum/spin2cpp/README.md

   their first occurence.

 `--p2`
   Create output for Propeller 2.
-This is still experimental.
+This is still experimental, but should work.
+Requires v32b FPGA images.

 `--require=M.N.K`
   Require spin2cpp version M.N.K or later.
 If an earlier version number is detected, an error is thrown.